Florida smashes state record for deaths with 132 more; cases up 9,194

 State and county increases represent deaths received by the state Monday and not the number of fatalities that occurred then.
 The day someone dies and when it is received by the state can lag for several days.

-Since the first two deaths were announced on March 6, the toll has climbed to 4,409, which is ninth in the nation.
+Since the first two deaths were announced on March 6, the toll has climbed to 4,409 into eighth place, passing Connecticut, which reported 1 death and is at 4,372.
 The number of nonresident deaths listed by the state increased by 1 to 105 for a total death count of 4,514.

 On the Treasure Coast, St. Lucie County remained at 64, Martin County stayed at 42 and Indian River rose by 1 to 22 with the death of a 88-year-old man.
 Okeechobee reported is first two deaths Saturday.